homanchou/xr/book/build-your-own-webvr-site.md

 - X-Plane flight simulator uses Elixir in their backend.

-In summary, I like these tools because I think it positions us in an attractive place to be able to start small and iterate and has features that will allow us to scale horizontally later.
+In summary, I chose particular tools because I think these selections positions the project in an attractive place to be able to start small and iterate yet has enough features that will allow us to scale horizontally later.

 ## Why not use off the shelf VR as a Service?